nma50075-star/DSCI510_FinalProject_NaMa/README.md

 This project explores factors that influence Airbnb pricing and connects short-term rental patterns with broader tourism trends.
 By combining multiple datasets, the analysis provides insights into pricing behavior, user engagement, and demand dynamics in the short-term rental market.

-The project follows a structured data pipeline, including data loading, cleaning, analysis, and visualization.
+The project follows a structured data pipeline, including data collection, cleaning, analysis, and visualization.

 ---

 ## Objectives

 - Analyze the distribution of Airbnb prices
 - Understand how room type affects pricing
 - Explore the relationship between price and user engagement (reviews)
 - Examine the impact of minimum stay requirements on pricing
 - Identify tourism trends over time
 - Compare visitor trends across different regions

 ---